alterfw/ampersand/README.md

 & (ampersand)
 =============

-A microframework for Wordpress (in initial development)
+A microframework for Wordpress based on [Slim](http://www.slimframework.com/).

 ## Routes